EsotericSoftware/kryo/README.md

 Kryo `getGenerics` provides generic type information so serializers can be more efficient.
 This is most commonly used to avoid writing the class when the type parameter class is final.

+Generic type inference is enabled by default and can be disabled with Kryo `setOptimizedGenerics(false)`.
+Disabling generics optimization can increase performance at the cost of a larger serialized size.

 If the class has a single type parameter, `nextGenericClass` returns the type parameter class, or null if none.
 After reading or writing any nested objects, `popGenericType` must be called.
 See CollectionSerializer for an example.

 ```java